kframework/javascript-semantics/README.md

 # KJS: A Complete Formal Semantics of JavaScript

-We present KJS, the most complete and throughly tested formal semantics of JavaScript to date.
+KJS is the most complete and throughly tested formal semantics of JavaScript to date.
 Being executable, KJS has been tested against the [ECMAScript conformance test suite](http://test262.ecmascript.org),